Deciding Conditional Termination: Abstract

 We show that the weakest non-termination precondition for octagonal relations can be computed in time polynomial in the size of the binary representation of the relation.
 Furthermore, for every well-founded octagonal relation, we prove the existence of an effectively computable well-founded witness relation for which a linear ranking function exists.
 For the class of linear affine relations we show that the weakest non-termination precondition can be defined in Presburger arithmetic if the relation has the finite monoid property.
 Otherwise, for a more general subclass, called polynomially bounded affine relations, we give a method of under-approximating the termination preconditions.

 Finally, we apply the method of computing weakest non-termination preconditions for conjunctive relations (octagonal or affine) to computing termination preconditions for programs with complex transition relations.
 We provide algorithms for computing transition invariants and termination preconditions, and define a class of programs, whose control structure has no nested loops, for which these algorithms provide precise results.
-Moreover, it is shown that, if all loops in a flat program are labeled with octagonal constraints, the dual problem i.e.\ the existence of infinite runs, is NP-complete.
+Moreover, it is shown that, for programs with no nested control loops, and whose loops are labeled with octagonal constraints, the dual problem i.e.\ the existence of infinite runs, is NP-complete.